Exotic Surfaces in 4-manifolds and Surface Corks: Rim Surgery and Exotic Families

 \subsection{The exotic families $\{(E(n), F_k)\}_{k\in \Z}$}

-The following theorem of Fintushel and Stern will allow us to distinguish exotically embedded surfaces.
+\begin{definition} A smoothly embedded surface $F$ in a simply-connected, smooth $4$-manifold is called \textbf{primitively embedded} if $F$ is embedded with a simply-connected complement, i.e. $\pi_1\bigl(X- \nu(F)\bigr)\cong 1.$ \end{definition} When rim surgery is applied to $(X,F)$ consisting of a primitively embedded surface $F$ in a simply-connected 4-manifold $X$, $(X, F)$ and $(X, F_K)$ are in fact homeomorphic as pairs; see \cite[Section~2.3]{fintushel1997surfaces} and \cite{Freedman82, SB86}.
+The following theorem of Fintushel and Stern then provides a way to distinguish exotically embedded surfaces.

-\begin{theorem}[Theorem 1.1 in \cite{fintushel1997surfaces}, \cite{Sunukjian2013ANO}] Let $X$ be a simply connected symplectic 4-manifold and $\Sigma$ a symplectically and primitively embedded surface with positive genus and nonnegative self-intersection.
+\begin{theorem}[Theorem 1.1 in \cite{fintushel1997surfaces}, \cite{Sunukjian2013ANO}] Let $X$ be a simply-connected, symplectic 4-manifold and $F$ a symplectically and primitively embedded surface with positive genus and nonnegative self-intersection.

-If $K_1$ and $K_2$ are knots in $S^3$ and if there is a diffeomorphism of pairs $(X, \Sigma_{K_1})\to (X, \Sigma_{K_2})$, then $\Delta_{K_1}(t) = \Delta_{K_2}(t)$.
-Furthermore, if $\Delta_{K}(t) \neq 1$, then $\Sigma_K$ is not smoothly ambiently isotopic to a symplectic submanifold of $X$. \end{theorem}
+If $K_1$ and $K_2$ are knots in $S^3$ and if there is a diffeomorphism of pairs $(X, F_{K_1})\to (X, F_{K_2})$, then $\Delta_{K_1}(t) = \Delta_{K_2}(t)$.
+Furthermore, if $\Delta_{K}(t) \neq 1$, then $F_K$ is not smoothly ambiently isotopic to a symplectic submanifold of $X$. \end{theorem}

-The contrapositive of this theorem allows one to use rim surgery as a systematic way of producing infinitely many smoothly distinct surfaces in the same 4-manifold, whose diffeomorphism types as pairs are distinguishable by the Alexander polynomials of knots.
-In particular, the exotic families with which we are concerned in this work are described in Corollary \ref{cor: exotic family}.
+The contrapositive of this theorem allows one to use rim surgery as a systematic way of producing infinitely many topologically equivalent but smoothly distinct surfaces in the same 4-manifold, whose diffeomorphism types are distinguishable by the Alexander polynomials of knots.
+In particular, the exotic families with which we are concerned in this work are described in Corollary \ref{cor: exotic family} below.